Your New VU

 The degree audit is an online tool that allows students, advisers, and administrators to track students’ academic progress toward completion of degree requirements.
 The audit is available through the YES suite of applications.
 Course catalogs can also be accessed for your reference.
 Class standing is regulated and determined by each undergraduate school.

-Immersion Vanderbilt is a degree requirement for all undergraduate students in the Class of 2023 and all subsequent years.
-This intensive learning experience provides students with the opportunity to pursue their passions and cultivate intellectual interests in and beyond the classroom, culminating in the creation of a final project.
+Immersion Vanderbilt is a degree requirement for all undergraduate students.
+This intensive learning experience provides students with the opportunity to pursue their passions and cultivate intellectual interests in and beyond the classroom.
+There are multiple pathways to follow for Immersion and the direction is entirely up to you!
+Start by making an advising appointment with the Office of Immersion Resources.
+Then declare and complete your immersive experience.
+Finally, working with a Vanderbilt faculty member, complete a final culminating piece.
 Make an advising appointment with the Office of Immersion Resources as soon as you can to discuss your options, ideas, and how to get started on your very own project.
-You will give your Immersion Vanderbilt project its own unique title that will go on your transcript, so plan ahead and seek help to make the most of this opportunity.
+Plan ahead and seek help to make the most of this opportunity.

 Be Smart-Be Safe Online Education Programs